WKBD-TV: Cox ownership, news expansion and Fox affiliation (1983–1993)

 The station was buoyed by success in 1988 with Red Wings and Pistons coverage, first-run syndication hits and Fox's weekend lineup stabilizing.
 Prange credited Fox with giving the station "a certain energy" independent stations could not generate themselves; in particular, The Simpsons emerged as a breakout hit for Fox in 1990, with the show winning the time slot in the Detroit market in consecutive weeks by that March.
 A recurring call-in talk show with Michigan governor James J. Blanchard launched over WKBD in September 1988 and carried statewide via the station's large cable footprint.
 Later, Detroit Lions preseason football was broadcast on channel 50 from 1990 to 1994.

 Cox continued to invest in WKBD.
 A larger physical plant was inaugurated on May 24, 1988, adjacent to the original facilities in Southfield, which were originally intended as temporary and likened to a Quonset hut and "a Cracker Jack box"; this building was later repurposed for storage.
 The new facility allowed for further news expansion with an on-air set incorporating the newsroom, and by April 10, 1989, an extension of The Ten O'Clock News to an hour-long broadcast, even as WKBD's efforts in February 1989—a 5 rating and 7 share—trailed third-place WJBK's 11 p.m. news with a 9 rating and 17 share.
 The expanded news hour was modeled on KTVU's successful 10 p.m. news program.
-By July 1991, WKBD claimed to have Detroit's third-highest late evening news, drawing larger numbers than WJBK at 11 pm, a claim WJBK disputed.
+By July 1991, WKBD claimed to have Detroit's third highest-rated late evening news, drawing larger numbers than WJBK at 11 p.m., a claim WJBK disputed.
 General manager Duane Kell told the Detroit News, "our goal is to be the No. 1 late news program in the market by 1995."